 Thomas Glenn b.
 1766

-Thomas Glenn 4th great grandpa on RootsMagic tree
+Thomas Glenn, my 4th great grandpa on RootsMagic tree

 Thomas Glenn was born on March 4, 1766 in Pennsylvania.
-His parents were probably Thomas and Elizabeth, newly discovered ancestors, maybe from Coleraine, County Londonderry, Ireland, not a lot of facts and records yet.
+His parents were Thomas and Elizabeth, newly discovered ancestors, maybe from Coleraine, County Londonderry, Ireland, not a lot of facts and records yet.
+His dad most likely came to America with others from Ireland at the beginning of the Irish Potato Famine.

 The 1850 US census mortality schedule database proving Thomas and Elizabeth’s deaths is little morbid but packed with family history information and at the bottom, a note of about the crops, land soil and cholera in the area.
 “The above township is well adapted to raising wheat crop, oats and indeed almost kind of product common to this country.
 The land is rolling but little broken rich and fertile soil mostly limestone.
 Wheat and apple crop … in 1849 of the farmers … our third crops better … the cholera carried off many of the citizens in 1849” Some of the note is unreadable.